 Finally, lecturing is performing and like most performers, I get performance anxiety.
 I even get anxious about whether the computer will talk to the data projector when I have 28 students waiting for me.
 This is no longer a problem because I have already done the performance, in the video, and now my performances are usually one on one or in small groups conducting micro lessons with engaged students who need specific guidance.

 A potential anxiety of in-class flippers is whether the students have a computer that is charged, and connected to the internet, and headphones ready to access the videos.
 Whilst students are expected to bring these every lesson, I do have some spare headphones and ipads for students to use if they don’t have theirs.
-It could be seen that this rewards their behaviour, but the message I am sending is that there are no excuses to doing the work.
+It could be seen that this rewards their behaviour, but the message I am sending is that there are no excuses for doing the work.
 It also says to the students “I have your back”.

 One of the reasons teachers leave the profession is due to workload.
 Flipped learning does not solve this.
 However, other important reasons that teachers leave is due to student behaviour, stress, dread and anxiety.
 I can say for me at least, that the answer to longevity and fulfilment as a teacher is the in-class flip.
 I am passionate about helping my students be the best version of themselves possible.
 I do this through gentle and supportive guidance, one on one, and seeing each student as an individual, precious sole.
 I could not possibly do that standing at the front of the class lecturing.